 A Practical Compliance Approach

-GDPR compliance is a design consideration in AI automation, not a reason to avoid it.
-Systems built with compliance in mind from the outset are both legally sound and, usually, better-designed systems overall — with clearer data flows, defined retention policies, and appropriate access controls.
+None of that is onerous for a well-organised firm — it is a structured version of what good information governance requires anyway.
+GDPR and SRA compliance are design considerations in AI automation, not reasons to avoid it.
+Systems built with compliance in mind from the start are usually better-engineered systems overall, with cleaner data flows, defined retention, and proper access controls.